Kensington Gardens, South Australia

-Kensington Gardens is an eastern suburb of Adelaide, in the City of Burnside.
+Kensington Gardens is an eastern suburb of Adelaide, located within the City of Burnside.
 It includes a large recreational park, Kensington Wama, or Kensington Gardens Reserve.

 History

 Inhabited by the Kaurna people before settlement by Europeans, the area became known as Pile's Paddock, after James Pile, who was born in the county of Yorkshire, England, in 1800 and arrived in South Australia in 1849.